marko-knoebl/slides/sections/react-advanced/11-state-management-with-reducers-en.md

 Based on that _action_ the current _state_ will be transformed into a new _state_ via a _reducer_ function.

+## State management with actions and reducers

+A _reducer_ is a function that acts as the central element in Redux

+The reducer receives the old state and an action describing a state change

+The reducer function returns the new state.
+The reducer function **does not mutate the old state object** (it is a pure function)

 ## Reducer diagram

 <img src="assets/redux-flow.svg" type="text/svg" style="width: 100%">